-Lodging managers ensure that guests on vacation or business travel have a pleasant experience at a hotel, motel, or other types of establishment with accommodations.
-They also ensure that the establishment is run efficiently and profitably.
+Lodging managers ensure that guests on vacation or business travel have a pleasant experience at a hotel, motel, or other types of establishments with accommodations.
+Lodging managers also ensure that the establishment is run efficiently and profitably.

 Medical and health services managers, also called healthcare executives or healthcare administrators, plan, direct, and coordinate medical and health services.
-They might manage an entire facility, a specific clinical area or department, or a medical practice for a group of physicians.
-Medical and health services managers must direct changes that conform to changes in healthcare laws, regulations, and technology.
+They may manage an entire facility, a specific clinical area or department, or a medical practice for a group of physicians.

 Natural sciences managers supervise the work of scientists, including chemists, physicists, and biologists.
 They direct activities related to research and development, and coordinate activities such as testing, quality control, and production.

-Preschool and childcare center directors supervise and lead staffs, oversee daily activities, design curriculums, and prepare budgets.
+Preschool and childcare center directors supervise and lead staffs, design program plans, oversee daily activities, and prepare budgets.
 They are responsible for all aspects of their center's program, which may include before- and after-school care.

 Property, real estate, and community association managers take care of the many aspects of residential, commercial, or industrial properties.
-They make sure the property is well maintained, has a nice appearance, and preserves its resale or leasing value.
+They make sure the property is well maintained, has a nice appearance, operates smoothly, and preserves its resale value.

-Public relations managers plan and direct the creation of material that will maintain or enhance the public image of their employer or client.
+Public relations managers plan and direct the creation of material that will enhance the public image of their employer or client.
 Fundraising managers coordinate campaigns that bring in donations for their organization.

 Sales managers direct organizations' sales teams.
 They set sales goals, analyze data, and develop training programs for organizations' sales representatives.